 Forrest served with the main army at the Battle of Chickamauga, Georgia, in September 1863 and took hundreds of Union prisoners.
 Like several others under Bragg’s command, he urged an immediate follow-up attack to recapture Chattanooga, which had fallen a few weeks before.
 When Bragg failed to do so, the two got into a confrontation, and Bragg reassigned him to an independent command in Mississippi.

-On December 4, 1863, Forrest was promoted to the rank of major general.
+On December 4, 1863, Forrest was promoted to major general.
 He would continue to lead his troops in more battles, including Paducah, Kentucky, Brice’s Cross Roads in Mississippi, where he defeated a superior Union force, and conflicts at Spring Hill, Franklin, Fort Pillow, and Nashville, Tennessee.
 By February 1865, he had been promoted to Lieutenant General.

 In his strategies and tactics, Forrest was often described as a “born military genius.”
 However, one blemish on his record was the Massacre of Fort Pillow, Tennessee, on April 12, 1864.
 In keeping with Confederate policy, Forrest ordered his troops to “take no more Negro prisoners” when they assaulted and captured Fort Pillow.
 A Congressional investigation committee verified the slaughter of more than 300 black men, women, and children within the fort.

 He was forced back at Selma, Alabama, in April 1865 and surrendered his entire command in May.
 During the war, he was one of the most highly regarded cavalry and partisan rangers and one of the most innovative and successful generals.
 Modern soldiers still study his tactics of mobile warfare.